 The Advantages of Mobile Learning

 Perhaps the top advantage of mobile learning is that students are not confined to a set schedule or a classroom to be able to learn.
 The same goes for teachers.
-Mobile learning allows for students to log into a classroom at their own convenience and go through course materials or take tests.
+This allows for students to log into a classroom at their own convenience and go through course materials or take tests.
 Additionally, teachers can communicate with students on the go to help clear their doubts, communicate the student’s progress to the parents, and administer tests.
 With learning not being confined to a physical location or specific time, students can learn at a pace that works best for them.
 Letting students engage voluntarily on their own terms helps them to feel empowered by the learning process.

 Learning adapted to Millennials